ubaldot/vim-highlight-yanked/README.md

 > [!Note]
 >
-> From Vim v9.1.1230 there is a bundled package to highlight yanked text.
+> In Vim v9.1.1230 a bundled package to highlight yanked text has been included.
 If you are running newer versions of Vim, then you should use the bundled package instead of this plugin.
 You can add the bundled package by adding `packadd! hlyank` in your `.vimrc` file.
 Enjoy! :)

 # vim-highlight-yanked